neu-se/CS4530-Spring-2022/Assignments/HW1/hw1.md

 ## Objectives of this Assignment

-The objectives for this first assignment, are to:
+The objectives for this first assignment are to:
 * get you familiar with the basics of Typescript and the VSC/npm ecosystem.
 * have you re-acquaint yourself with the basics of object-oriented